fandm-cps/Infinite-Precision-RSA-System/README.md

 ```
 The encrypt.cpp takes in three file names as command-line arguments: the path of the public key file, the path of the test file, and the destination of encryption.
 It uses the public key to encrypt the data in the source file.
 The procedure of the encryption is the following:

-1. Loop over charactersin message
+1. Loop over characters in message

 2. For each character ‘c’ get ASCII value x

-3. Let y = (x^e) % n, from thePublic key set above
+3. Let y = (x^e) % n, from the Public key set above

-4. Covert the number yback into a character‘c’ and place into the new message
+4. Covert the number y back into a character ‘c’ and place into the new message

 ## To Decrypt
 ```